-- Team sports (football, volleyball, hockey, etc.) emphasize that you are a team player not only on the field, but also in life.
+- Team sports (football, volleyball, hockey, etc.) emphasize that you are a team player not only on the field but also in life.
 Therefore, such an employee will be indispensable in the team, where teamwork is especially important.
-He can also be a good leader because he knows how important one person's actions are for the whole team and is responsible for it.
+He can also be a good leader because he knows how important one person's actions are for the whole team and is responsible for them.

-- Creativity – drawing, writing poetry and more.
-This kind of hobby emphasize the creativity of your nature.
-This is especially important for employees who are expected to create something new, original ideas and non-standard solutions.
-Since creativity belongs to the skills that employers often want to see in their employees, regardless of position, this hobby will be a plus for everyone from designer to financier.
+- Creativity – drawing, writing poetry, and more.
+This kind of hobby emphasizes the creativity of your nature.
+This is especially important for employees who are expected to create something new, original ideas, and non-standard solutions.
+Since creativity belongs to the skills that employers often want to see in their employees, regardless of position, this hobby will be a plus for everyone from designers to financiers.

 - Handicraft – embroidery, knitting, etc. Such hobbies require concentration.
-Therefore, for a recruiter, they can be a signal that the candidate is focused, sedentary and can boast of patience.
-Such an employee is diligent, adheres to deadlines and performs job well.
+Therefore, for a recruiter, they can be a signal that the candidate is focused, sedentary, and can boast of patience.
+Such an employee is diligent, adheres to deadlines, and performs the job well.